Music technology (electronic and digital): Synthesizers

 A synthesizer is an electronic musical instrument that generates electric signals that are converted to sound through instrument amplifiers and loudspeakers or headphones.
 Synthesizers may either imitate existing sounds (instruments, vocal, natural sounds, etc.), or generate new electronic timbres or sounds that did not exist before.
-They are often played with an electronic musical keyboard, but they can be controlled via a variety of other input devices, including music sequencers, instrument controllers, fingerboards, guitar synthesizers, wind controllers, and electronic drums.
+They are often played with an electronic musical keyboard, but they can be controlled via a variety of other input devices, including sequencers, instrument controllers, fingerboards, guitar synthesizers, wind controllers, and electronic drums.
 Synthesizers without built-in controllers are often called sound modules, and are controlled using a controller device.

 Synthesizers use various methods to generate a signal.
-Among the most popular waveform synthesis techniques are subtractive synthesis, additive synthesis, wavetable synthesis, frequency modulation synthesis, phase distortion synthesis, physical modeling synthesis and sample-based synthesis.
-Other less common synthesis types include subharmonic synthesis, a form of additive synthesis via subharmonics (used by mixture trautonium), and granular synthesis, sample-based synthesis based on grains of sound, generally resulting in soundscapes or clouds.
-In the 2010s, synthesizers are used in many genres of pop, rock and dance music.
-Contemporary classical music composers from the 20th and 21st century write compositions for synthesizer.
+Among the most popular waveform synthesis techniques are subtractive synthesis, additive synthesis, wavetable synthesis, frequency modulation synthesis, phase distortion synthesis, physical modeling synthesis and sample-based synthesis or a variant, granular synthesis.
+Synthesizers are used in many genres of pop, rock and dance music.
+Contemporary classical music composers from the 20th and 21st centuries write compositions for synthesizer.

 Drum machines

-A drum machine is an electronic musical instrument designed to imitate the sound of drums, cymbals, other percussion instruments, and often basslines.
-Drum machines either play back prerecorded samples of drums and cymbals or synthesized re-creations of drum/cymbal sounds in a rhythm and tempo that is programmed by a musician.
+A drum machine is an electronic musical instrument designed to imitate the sound of drums, cymbals and other percussion instruments.
+Drum machines generate drum and cymbal sounds in a rhythm and tempo that is programmed by a musician.
 Drum machines are most commonly associated with electronic dance music genres such as house music, but are also used in many other genres.
 They are also used when session drummers are not available or if the production cannot afford the cost of a professional drummer.
-In the 2010s, most modern drum machines are sequencers with a sample playback (rompler) or synthesizer component that specializes in the reproduction of drum timbres.
-Though features vary from model to model, many modern drum machines can also produce unique sounds, and allow the user to compose unique drum beats and patterns.
+In the 2010s, most modern drum machines are sequencers with a sample playback (often a rompler) or synthesizer component that specializes in the reproduction of drum timbres.

 Electro-mechanical drum machines were first developed in 1949, with the invention of the Chamberlin Rhythmate.
 Transistorized electronic drum machines Seeburg Select-A-Rhythm appeared in 1964.

 Classic drum machines include the Korg Mini Pops 120, PAiA Programmable Drum Set, Roland CR-78, LinnDrum, Roland TR-909, Oberheim DMX, E-MU SP-12, Alesis HR-16, and Elektron SPS1 Machinedrum (in chronological order).